 - Technology Assessment: This section analyzes the technology involved in the program, its value, and the consequences of its compromise.
 It should provide conclusions regarding the need for protective security measures and the advantages and disadvantages of any foreign participation in the program, in whole or in part, and should describe foreign sales.

-- Control Plan: The fourth section, describe actions that are to be taken to protect U.S. interests when foreign involvement or sales are anticipated.
+- Control Plan: The fourth section, describes actions that are to be taken to protect U.S. interests when foreign involvement or sales are anticipated.
 Those actions should be specific and address specific risks, if any, as discussed in the technology assessment.
 Actions might include withholding certain information, stringent phasing of releases, or development of special security requirements.

 Delegation of Disclosure Authority Letter (DDL) is a recommendation for foreign involvement, disclosure of the program to foreign interests, request for authority to conclude an international agreement, or a decision to authorize foreign sales.
 The TA/CP provides the basis for the DDL.